lyndon025/playtested/src/content/article/legacy/2023-04-23-a-perfectly-brewed-continuation--full-review---coffee-talk-episode-2-hibiscus--butterfly.md

 thumb: /images/reviews/legacy/2023-04-23-a-perfectly-brewed-continuation--full-review---coffee-talk-episode-2-hibiscus--butterfly-0.avif
 ---

-Coffee Talk Episode 2: Hibiscus & Butterfly
-Coffee Talk Episode 2: Hibiscus & Butterfly
-8.7
-Adventure
-Casual

 Coffee Talk Episode 2: Hibiscus & Butterfly, is a direct follow-up to the amazing part-visual novel, part-coffee barista simulator Coffee Talk.
 It set exactly three years after the original game and retains most of its coffee making simulator elements and narrative style.

 ## Pros

-## +Relaxing, chill experience
+- Relaxing, chill experience

-## +Provocative slice-of-life stories
+- Provocative slice-of-life stories

-## +Well written characters
+- Well written characters

-## +Fun coffee / beverage making system
+- Fun coffee / beverage making system
 ## Cons

--Not much control over the narrative
+- Not much control over the narrative

 Set in a rainy, mashed up, fantasized alternate 2023 version of Seattle, Coffee Talk lets you play as a barista in the eponymous relaxing coffee shop that serves a diverse range of customers in a world where humans, elves, orcs, and other fantasy creatures coexist with each other.
 It is highly reminiscent of the premise of the Netflix film Bright.